coderefinery/git-intro/_episodes/10-archeology.md

 First the instructor demonstrates few commands on a real life example repository [https://github.com/networkx/networkx](https://github.com/networkx/networkx) (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
-Later we will practice these in groups in archaeology exercise.
+Later we will practice these in groups in an archaeology exercise (below).

 ### 1. `git grep` to search through the repository